 Hawaiian Dragon conjures up Xanadu and the pleasure dome that Kubila Khan did decree.
 This tea has magically taken the terroir of Hawai’i and turned it into an aromatic wonderland that caresses the sense of smell and dances across the palate with notes of floral bouquets and citrus zest as if you have entered a perfumery in Xanadu itself.

-Our Kīlauea Green grown and processed by Uncle Jim on his Second Alarm Farm is a green tea grown in the rainforest on the slopes of Kīlauea.
-This tea is crafted completely by hand by Uncle Jim and his wife Edna.
-Withered and steamed, rolled and dried, Uncle Jim and Aunty Edna use only pristine leaves to create a cup of tea that you want to curl up with a good book and sip.
+Our Kīlauea Green tea is grown in the rainforest on the slopes of Kilauea.
+This tea is crafted completely by hand.
+Withered and steamed, rolled and dried, we use only pristine leaves to create a cup of tea that you want to curl up with a good book and sip.

 When initially planting out Abby’s Ohana Tea we carved out a small area for a select few Camellia sinensis var. assamica plants.
 These were going to be grown so we could produce a black tea reminiscent of the tea Ronald drank as a young man in Ireland.
 We soon discovered that the black tea produced was too good not to share.
 It has a naturally sweet taste that removes the need for additional honey, sugar or other sweetener.
 It is low in tannins making it much less astringent so removing the need to add milk.
 Its bright orange color is warming to the soul, its mouth feel is soft, but its full body satisfies your craving for a rich tea.
 It is an earthy, woody tea as our tea is grown in the heart of the Ohia rainforest of Hawaii.
 It is a coppery appearance as the bright orange color illuminates the cup into which it is poured.
 Its bouquet takes you to a place that if you close your eyes you are transported to the teahouses that sit along Piccadilly or along Pall Mall in London.